iden3/contracts/README.md

 - Polygon Amoy testnet State Contract: **0x1a4cC30f2aA0377b0c3bc9848766D90cb4404124**
 - Polygon PoS mainnet State Contract : **0x624ce98D2d27b20b8f8d521723Df8fC4db71D79D**

+****Universal Verifier V2** is deployed in the different networks with new interface and possibility for multi request for the same credential in a single transaction.
+This new interface for setting requests is available in the script [here](https://github.com/iden3/contracts/blob/master/scripts/maintenance/setProofRequest.ts).
+If you want to set requests for old Universal Verifier you need to do it with the script [here](https://github.com/iden3/contracts/blob/d81b2717e2e4db4aeeee8b9899a5cb6b7ccc3063/scripts/maintenance/setProofRequest.ts)

 ## Libraries on unified addresses
 There are a few libraries, which does not tend to evolve much but can be re-used in many other contracts, e.g. custom onchain-identity.
 They reside on the same addresses across all networks deployed and serve both project needs and as a public good.
 Obviously, they are not upgradable.